hatFolk/human_testing_suite/test/README.md

 	`***`

-4a.
+a.
 See example.txt for other things you can theoretically do.

 5. The first multiple choice you write is considered the correct answer.
 The rest are phonies to make your testing a little harder.
 6. Make phonies